mlysy/rdoxygen/cran-comments.md

 ## R CMD check results in my test environments

 There were no real ERRORs, WARNINGs or NOTEs.
-Two minor things:
+One minor thing:

 * checking CRAN incoming feasibility ...
 NOTE